 Conclusion Section: Limited to statements clearly supported by the data.

 Video abstracts must be submitted in the Background-Content-Conclusions format.Title: Enter the title of your abstract in ALL CAPS

 Abstracts cannot exceed 2,000 characters (characters, not words); spaces are included in the character count.
-A maximum of two images are allowed (these do not count towards the overall character count).
-All images will be displayed on a separate page.

 Background Section: A distinct statement of the relevant background/introduction related to the video topic to be presented.

 Content Section: Clearly state what content will be presented in the planned video presentation.
 This could include video of a single specific procedure or technique, or several video clips related to a specific topic.
-Any figures or graphs should enhance statements in the Content and Conclusions sections, and must be readable.
+Any figures or graphs should enhance statements in the Content and Conclusions sections and must be readable.
 Extended discussion or literature review should be avoided.

 Conclusion Section: Limited to statements of the main lessons learned or critical take-home points of the video presentation.

 - It is presumed that the named presenting author will present the abstract.
 Any variation from this will require approval from the Annual Scientific Assembly Committee Chair.